 So were investors right to jump in on the back of these results?

-Over this 10 year period the share price, despite the massive swings in value, have gone precisely nowhere.
+Over this 10-year period, the share price, despite the massive swings in value, has gone precisely nowhere.
 So the next question is;

 Can the investors who are piling in today expect anything better?

-Of course I do not have a crystal ball, but then neither does anyone else.
-The next best thing is to understand what drives investment returns in the long-term, and to have the discipline to avoid getting caught up in the random noise which the financial media generates every day.
+Of course, I do not have a crystal ball, but neither does anyone else.
+The next best thing is to understand what drives investment returns in the long term and to have the discipline to avoid getting caught up in the random noise that the financial media generates every day.

 Returns driver #1: Growth

-Growth can be measured in various ways but I prefer plain old earnings growth; and a little dividend growth doesn’t hurt either.
-The table below shows both Prudential’s earnings and dividends over the last 10 years:
+Growth can be measured in various ways, but I prefer plain old earnings growth, and a little dividend growth doesn’t hurt either.
+The table below shows both Prudential’s earnings and dividends over the last ten years:

 Returns driver #2: Valuation

 The general guideline is to avoid paying more than 20 times the earnings average.
-In the past decade the Prudential has earned an average of 43p each year.
-The price in the chart above is 763p, so that that price investors are paying almost 18 times the 10 year average earnings.
+In the past decade, Prudential has earned an average of 43p each year.
+The price in the chart above is 763p, so at that price, investors are paying almost 18 times the 10-year average earnings.